Anterior vaginal wall repair

 On the day of your surgery:

-- You will usually be asked not to drink or eat anything for 6 - 12 hours before the surgery.
+- You very often will be asked not to drink or eat anything for 6 to 12 hours before the surgery.

 After the Procedure

 You may have a catheter to drain urine for 1 or 2 days after surgery.

 You will be on a liquid diet right after surgery.
 When your normal bowel function returns, you can return to your regular diet.

 This surgery will very often repair the prolapse and the symptoms will go away.
 This improvement will often last for years.